KentThylstrupAdel/HomeLab/docs/01-overview.md

 - Continuous Integration with GitHub Actions
 - GitOps deployments using Argo CD
 - REST API interaction and automation
-- Monitoring with Prometheus and Grafana
+- Platform monitoring with Prometheus and Grafana
 - Technical documentation for the architecture and implementation
+- Internal PKI and trusted HTTPS for platform services

 The goal is not to build the biggest homelab possible, but one that is understandable, maintainable and easy to expand.